Burhan7777/Scribble/Features.md

 45) How long notes survive in trash in settings :
 46) Change title of all to richtextstate(Main):
 47) Add checkbox and bulletpoints to notebooks and locked  notes: DONE
-48) Add pinned feature to locked notes and notebooks and remove from archive(Main):
+48) Add pinned feature to locked notes and notebooks and remove from archive(Main): DONE
+49) Comment Navigation Menu in all screens except main screen:
+50) Change notebook option should not be in locked notes(Main):
+51) Lock Notebook(Main):